BP330 - Bachelor of Space Science

 The Work Integrated Learning (WIL) designated courses for this program are:

-• ONPS2669 Science Project
+• ONPS2186 Applied Science Project 1, and

 In these WIL courses, you will interact with organisations (industry, government and community) through discipline relevant projects and activities.
 These interactions and the work context provide a distinctive source of feedback to you to assist your learning.

 Other WIL activities will depend on specific courses you take but all students are expected to undertake courses containing advanced laboratory work in years two and three of the program.
-In these courses you will be exposed to techniques and practices commonly used in science- and space-based industries.
+In these courses you will be exposed to techniques and practices commonly used in science and space-based industries.
 Often such laboratory work is undertaken as group or team exercises and you will be expected to take more than one role in the team at different times to expand your experience and capabilities.

 The School of Science also offers some elective courses that provide further learning opportunities in industry.